-Current New York State employee with one year or more of permanent, competitive service or 55b/c service as a Senior Economist, Grade 18; OR current New York State employee with one year or more of permanent, competitive service or 55b/c service in a qualifying title and eligible for transfer** under section 70.1 or 70.4 of the Civil Service Law.
+Current New York State employee with one year or more of permanent, competitive service or 55b/c service as an Auditor 1, Grade 18; OR current New York State employee with one year or more of permanent, competitive service or 55b/c service in a qualifying title and be eligible for transfer** under section 70.1 or 70.4 of the Civil Service Law.

-Candidates who are currently 55b/c eligible and possess a bachelor’s degree or higher including or supplemented by 18 semester credit hours in economics; AND 6 semester credit hours in computer science, economics, econometrics, mathematics, operations research, research methods, and/or statistics, are encouraged to apply.
+Candidates who are currently eligible, who possess a bachelor's degree or higher in accounting, auditing, or taxation; OR a bachelor’s degree or higher with 24 semester credit hours in accounting, auditing, or taxation courses, are encouraged to apply.
+Courses such as business law, economics, statistics, and most finance courses, although taken as part of an accounting curriculum, cannot be counted toward the 24 semester credit hours.
 If interested in this position and applying using your 55b/c status, please provide a copy of your current 55b/c eligibility letter.